qeeg/cpp-io/Paper.md

 C++ has text streams for a long time.
 However, there is no comfortable way to read and write binary data.
 One can argue that it is possible to [ab]use `char`-based text streams that provide unformatted IO but it has many drawbacks:

 * The API still works in terms of `char` which means `reinterpret_cast` if you use `std::byte` in your code base.
-* Streams operate in terms of `std::char_traits` which makes no sense when doing binary IO.
+* Streams operate in terms of `std::char_traits` which is not needed when doing binary IO and only complicates the API.
 In particular, `std::ios::pos_type` is a very painful type to work with but is required in many IO operations.
-* Stream open mode doesn't make a lot of sense and you'd always want to make sure to force it to have `std::ios_base::binary`.
+* Stream open mode is badly designed and you'd always want to make sure to force it to have `std::ios_base::binary`.
 * Stream objects carry a lot of text formatting flags that are irrelevant when doing binary IO.
 This leads to wasted memory.
 * By default, stream operations don't throw exceptions.
 This usually means some wrapper code to force exceptions.
 * If you want to do IO in memory, you're stuck with string streams that operate using `std::string`.
-Most binary data is stored in `std::vector` which leads to awful performance due to unnecessary copies.
+Most binary data is stored in `std::vector<std::byte>` which leads to loss of performance due to unnecessary copies.
 * There is no agreed standard for customization points for binary IO.

 This proposal tries to fix all mentioned issues.